yufeizhao/yufeizhao.github.io/pm/index.md

 * Begin each solution on a new page
 * Select the pages for each problem on Gradescope (or else they will not be graded)
 * Each box on the left-margin of the problem set PDF indicates a single problem worth 10 points
+* Regrade requests should be submitted on Gradescope within one week of the grades being published

 ### Late policy